our authors

 A high school dropout, Michael later earned his BA at the University of Illinois and an MA at the University of Chicago.
 His pre-fiction work was in creative marketing, journalism, and public relations.
 He earned awards for copywriting at the Chicago area’s Stevens and Tate agency.
 In journalism, he reviewed film and theatre as a freelancer for Chicago’s New City newspaper and wrote film feature stories as a freelancer for the Chicago Sun-Times, including articles on film noir and on the movies of noir icon Robert Mitchum.
 His background in noir inspired the Matt Moulton series.

-Fade to Black - Matt Moulton #2 (Level Best Books, May 2025) - Mouton’s high-risk, high-reward client is a black woman who leads her dead white husband’s mob in Chicago.
+FADE TO BLACK - Matt Moulton #2 (Level Best Books, May 2025) - Mouton’s high-risk, high-reward client is a black woman who leads her dead white husband’s mob in Chicago.
 Her daughter disappeared without a trace after moving to LA to pursue the nearly impossible dream of becoming a movie star.
 The mob lady believes that no one is better suited to find out what happened to her girl than the tough, cynical, but racially sensitive Moulton.
 The story turns pure noir when Moulton discovers that the daughter is held captive by a corporate movie studio operating a black-sex slave ring.

 Contact - Dean Krystek